pruthu-vi/Week4CCproj/codebook.md

 # Explain
 During this cleaning there was no new variables insertion.
 The variables meaning are extracted from the original file "features_info.txt"

 ## variables explained

--subject: experimental subject identifier.
-Values between 1 and 30

--activity: activity that the subject was doing during the observation

--time bodyacc mean x,y,z: mean body accelerometer in time domain on the 3 axes.
+*subject: experimental subject identifier.
+Values between 1 and 30 *activity: activity that the subject was doing during the observation *time bodyacc mean x,y,z: mean body accelerometer in time domain on the 3 axes.

--time bodyacc std x,y,z: standard deviation of body accelerometer in time domain on the 3 axes.
+*time bodyacc std x,y,z: standard deviation of body accelerometer in time domain on the 3 axes.

 -time gravityacc mean x,y,z: mean gravity accelerometer in time domain on the 3 axes.